 The overall cash balance continues to be positive with, as expected, the unpredictable elements causing the most fluctuations to the cash position.
-A one off settlement payment of £15m explains the unusually high amount of unpredictable payment

-The cash flow policy adopted by the Fund in September 2019 sets out that the target cash level should be $\mathfrak{L}6m$ but not fall below the de-minimus amount of $\mathfrak{L}3m$ or exceed $\mathfrak{L}8m$ .
-Should the cash level fall below the set de minimis of $\mathfrak{L}3m$ then this should be topped up in the first instance by using investment income.
-In the event that cash levels rise above the set upper limit of $\mathfrak{L}8m$ , cash will be invested in the most underweight asset allocation within the investment strategy.
+The cash flow policy adopted by the Fund in September 2019 sets out that the target cash level should be £6m but not fall below the de-minimus amount of £3m or exceed £8m.
+Should the cash level fall below the set de minimis of £3m then this should be topped up in the first instance by using investment income.
+In the event that cash levels rise above the set upper limit of £8m, cash will be invested in the most underweight asset allocation within the investment strategy.
 The cash flow policy allows the Statutory S151 officer to exceed the thresholds to meet unforeseeable volatile unpredicted payments (e.g. impact on the Pension Fund for restructures).
-Any excess cash above the $\mathfrak{L}8m$ thresholds can be considered for reinvestment/rebalancing or settlement of capital calls.
+Any excess cash above the £8m thresholds can be considered for reinvestment/rebalancing or settlement of capital calls.

 The Fund's Actuary is required to report on the "solvency" of the whole Fund in a valuation which is carried out at least once every three years.
 As part of this valuation, the Actuary will calculate the solvency position of the whole Fund and for each employer.
-Therefore the Fund does not use separate forecasts for cash flows (other than as set out above) and asset values over the three year future cycles as assumptions made about the factors affecting the Fund's finances in the future (e.g. asset values and cash flows) are included in the valuation report.
+Therefore, the Fund does not use separate forecasts for cash flows (other than as set out above) and asset values over the three-year future cycles as assumptions made about the factors affecting the Fund's finances in the future (e.g. asset values and cash flows) are included in the valuation report.
 Working cash flow and asset values are monitored regularly and reported quarterly to the Committee.